varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-4-dir/mdp.md

 where $\mathbf{x}_{n}$ denotes the system state vector at time step $n$.
 ````

-Finally, if the Markov chain is both time-invarient and non-periodic, there exists a unique stationary distribution $\pi$ such that $\mathbf{P}^{k}$ converges to a rank-one matrix in which each row is the stationary distribution $\pi$:
+Finally, suppose the Markov chain is both time-invariant and non-periodic.
+In that case, there exists a unique stationary distribution $\pi$ such that $\mathbf{P}^{k}$ converges to a rank-one matrix in which each row is the stationary distribution $\pi$:

 ```{math}
 \lim_{k\rightarrow\infty} \mathbf{P}^{k} = \mathbf{1}\pi